 Here there would be an interactive component where the user enters the number of coin flips and the probability of success.
 What is plotted is a histogram of proportions on the x from 1000 random simulations of their parameters.

-Many types of biological data might similarly be expressed as proportions: proportion of seeds that successfully germinate, ADD IN OTHER EXAMPLES.
-This type of proportional data is known binomially distributed.
+Many types of biological data might similarly be expressed as proportions: for example, the proportion of seeds that successfully germinate and the proportion of females in a group.
+This type of proportional data is binomially distributed.

 When proportional data are not from a binomial distribution